kuviman/switch-resume/blog/async-continuations.md

 }).await;
 ```

-I have omitted some details here, but that is in general how it actually works now in the game.
+I have omitted a lot of details here, but that is in general how it actually works now in the game.